 - No visible feature is inconsistent with thylacine

-That being the case, the question is asked - what thylacine is being depicted in the B Print?
+That being the case, the question is asked - what thylacine is being depicted in the Background Print?
 Is it a known image from a reference - such as a taxidermied specimen?
-There is very little to go on, within the image, to draw any suggestion as to the origin of the animal in the B Print.
+There is very little to go on, within the image, to draw any suggestion as to the origin of the animal in the Background Print.

-In this author's opinion the B Print shows the foot of what is likely to be a thylacine, especially if Photo B shows a thylacine.
-The conclusion is drawn largely based on the associations between the B Print and Photo B, and between Photo B and Photo A as accounted for by inspection and by Bailey and Rusty.
+In this author's opinion the Background Print shows the foot of what is likely to be a thylacine, especially if Photo B shows a thylacine.
+The conclusion is drawn largely based on the associations between the Background Print and Photo B, and between Photo B and Photo A as accounted for by inspection and by Bailey and Rusty.
 With the minimal detail available, a reasonable similarity to the foot in Photo B is noted.
-It seems likely the foot in Photo B was being compared with the foot in the B Print.
+It seems likely the foot in Photo B was being compared with the foot in the Background Print.